Malk97sc/Trigonometric/README.md

 # Trigonometric Expression Evaluator

-Welcome to the **Trigonometric Expression Evaluator**, a lightweight and efficient program designed to parse and evaluate complex mathematical expressions.
+**Trigonometric Expression Evaluator**, a lightweight and efficient program designed to parse and evaluate complex mathematical expressions.
 Built using the powerful principles of **LL(1) grammar** and **recursive descent parsing**, this evaluator is perfect for anyone delving into compiler design, numerical computations, or advanced mathematics.

 ## 👾 Features